Muscle cell: Skeletal muscle cells

-Skeletal muscle cells are the individual contractile cells within a muscle and are more usually known as muscle fibers because of their longer threadlike appearance.
-A single muscle such as the biceps brachii in a young adult human male contains around 253,000 muscle fibers.
+Skeletal muscle cells are the individual contractile cells within a muscle and are more usually known as muscle fibers because of their longer, threadlike appearance.
+Broadly there are two types of muscle fiber performing in muscle contraction, either as slow twitch (type I) or fast twitch (type II).

+A single muscle, such as the biceps brachii in a young adult human male, contains around 253,000 muscle fibers.
 Skeletal muscle fibers are the only muscle cells that are multinucleated with the nuclei usually referred to as myonuclei.
-This occurs during myogenesis with the fusion of myoblasts each contributing a nucleus to the newly formed muscle cell or myotube.
+This occurs during myogenesis with the fusion of myoblasts, each contributing a nucleus to the newly formed muscle cell or myotube.
 Fusion depends on muscle-specific proteins known as fusogens called myomaker and myomerger.

 A striated muscle fiber contains myofibrils consisting of long protein chains of myofilaments.
-There are three types of myofilaments: thin, thick, and elastic that work together to produce a muscle contraction.
-The thin myofilaments are filaments of mostly actin and the thick filaments are of mostly myosin and they slide over each other to shorten the fiber length in a muscle contraction.
+There are three types of myofilaments: thin, thick, and elastic, that work together to produce a muscle contraction.
+The thin myofilaments are filaments of mostly actin and the thick filaments are of mostly myosin, and they slide over each other to shorten the fiber length in a muscle contraction.
 The third type of myofilament is an elastic filament composed of titin, a very large protein.

 In striations of muscle bands, myosin forms the dark filaments that make up the A band.
 Thin filaments of actin are the light filaments that make up the I band.
-The smallest contractile unit in the fiber is called the sarcomere which is a repeating unit within two Z bands.
+The smallest contractile unit in the fiber is called the sarcomere, which is a repeating unit within two Z bands.
 The sarcoplasm also contains glycogen which provides energy to the cell during heightened exercise, and myoglobin, the red pigment that stores oxygen until needed for muscular activity.

 The sarcoplasmic reticulum, a specialized type of smooth endoplasmic reticulum, forms a network around each myofibril of the muscle fiber.
 This network is composed of groupings of two dilated end-sacs called terminal cisternae, and a single T-tubule (transverse tubule), which bores through the cell and emerge on the other side; together these three components form the triads that exist within the network of the sarcoplasmic reticulum, in which each T-tubule has two terminal cisternae on each side of it.
 The sarcoplasmic reticulum serves as a reservoir for calcium ions, so when an action potential spreads over the T-tubule, it signals the sarcoplasmic reticulum to release calcium ions from the gated membrane channels to stimulate muscle contraction.

 In skeletal muscle, at the end of each muscle fiber, the outer layer of the sarcolemma combines with tendon fibers at the myotendinous junction.
 Within the muscle fiber pressed against the sarcolemma are multiply flattened nuclei; embryologically, this multinucleate condition results from multiple myoblasts fusing to produce each muscle fiber, where each myoblast contributes one nucleus.